Essential points for kitty care

 Discipline with kindness.
 Say ‘no no’ in a firm voice.
 Hold kitty down with gentle resolve.
 Show kitty that you care for kitty, but are the boss.
 This is very effective in teaching kitty what is ok and what is not.

 Remember: Kitty is intelligent but kitty can become easily frightened.
-Gently remove kitty and place kitty onto a favorite surface.
-Set clear boundaries and offer a more interesting option.
+Gently remove kitty from situation, and place kitty onto a favorite surface.
+Set clear boundaries and always offer a more interesting option.